sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-businessbuilder4-factmodel/data-warehouse-cloud-businessbuilder4-factmodel.md

 ## Intro
-Fact models in the Business Builder of SAP Data Warehouse Cloud help you group analytical datasets and dimensions, so that it is easier to create a complete consumption model, and then visualize the data in SAP Analytics Cloud or equivalent.
+Fact models in the Business Builder of SAP Datasphere help you group analytical datasets and dimensions, so that it is easier to create a complete consumption model, and then visualize the data in SAP Analytics Cloud or equivalent.

 > It is not mandatory to create a fact model before creating a consumption model, but it can help you avoid re-work.
 For example, if you have 10 different analytical datasets that need to be used in several different consumption models, you can group them in a fact model, and then simply re-use this in every consumption model needed.